m-wiesner/m-wiesner.github.io/_posts/2020-06-14-Noise-Contrastive-Estimation.markdown

 category: blog
 author: MatthewWiesner
 published: true
-description: Noise Contrastive Estimation
+description: (Info) Noise Contrastive Estimation
 ---

-I'm writing this to summarize what I know about Noise Contrastive Estimation (NCE).
+I'm writing this to summarize what I know about Noise Contrastive Estimation (NCE), and the more recently proposed InfoNCE.
 I just want it written down in a way that makes sense to me.
 I'm mostly basing this off of this paper https://arxiv.org/pdf/1206.6426.pdf, by Andriy Mnih, and Yee Whye Teh though it was originally proposed by Gutmann and Hyvärinen http://proceedings.mlr.press/v9/gutmann10a/gutmann10a.pdf.
+InfoNCE is proposed by van den Oord https://arxiv.org/pdf/1807.03748.pdf
 ________________________________________________________________________________________________________________________________________

 ## Estimating $$p_\theta\left(x\right)$$